cran-task-views/Hydrology/README.md

   - [synthesis](http://cran.rstudio.com/web/packages/synthesis/index.html): Generate synthetic time series from commonly used statistical models, including linear, nonlinear and chaotic systems.

   - [SPEI](http://cran.rstudio.com/web/packages/SPEI/index.html): A set of functions for computing potential evapotranspiration and several widely used drought indices including the Standardized Precipitation-Evapotranspiration Index (SPEI).

+  - [WASP](http://cran.rstudio.com/web/packages/WASP/index.html): A wavelet-based variance transformation method is used for system modelling and prediction.
+It refines predictor spectral representation using Wavelet Theory, which leads to improved model specifications and prediction accuracy.
+Details of methodologies used in the package can be found in [Jiang, Sharma, et al. (2020)](https://doi.org/10.1029/2019WR026962) , [Jiang, Rashid, et al. (2020)](https://doi.org/10.1016/j.envsoft.2020.104907) , and [Jiang, Sharma, et al. (2021)](https://doi.org/10.1016/J.JHYDROL.2021.126816) .

 </div>